-Students in both degree programs have a unique opportunity to study abroad in Mexico City and complete any or all of the first three semesters, including a summer semester of Spanish Language and Cultural Immersion in Mexico City.
+Students in both MFT degree programs have a unique opportunity to study abroad in Mexico City and complete any or all of the first three semesters, including a summer semester of Spanish Language and Cultural Immersion in Mexico City.

 Many pioneers in marital and family therapy have taught at Alliant, including Maurizio Andolfi, Ivan Boszormenyi-Nagy, James Framo, Edwin Friedman, Jay Haley, Norman Paul, Virginia Satir and Carl Whitaker.

-The tradition continues today with leading CFT faculty including public policy expert Benjamin E. Caldwell, common factors researcher Sean D. Davis, EFT model developer and world renowned couple therapist Sue Johnson, and international EFT trainer Scott R. Woolley.
+The tradition continues today with leading MFT faculty including public policy expert Benjamin E. Caldwell, common factors researcher Sean D. Davis, EFT model developer and world renowned couple therapist Sue Johnson, and international EFT trainer Scott R. Woolley.